Our Curriculum drivers

 We believe that our children deserve and need us to provide more than just the National Curriculum.
 Life has so much more to offer and our children have so much more to learn and experience.
 With this in mind we prioritise the things we want our children to experience during their time with us.
 We use these 'drivers' to underpin the development work we undertake in all areas of school life and to ensure our curriculum offer is enriched and personalised to our children and their families.

-We believe developing a 'Growth Mindset' is essential in helping our children to be lifelong learners.
+We believe that developing a 'curious' Mindset is essential in helping our children to become lifelong learners.
 At Ringshall we want our children to 'believe' in themselves and always 'aim for awesome.'

 We are a rural school drawing children from the nearby villages with a small majority from the Wattisham military base.
 We have children from numerous cultures and ethnic origins and who speak different languages as well as children who have lived their entire lives in rural Suffolk.
 Our curriculum is designed and written to reflect the global community we serve.
 We challenge stereotypes and are committed to promoting equal opportunities.